 High Fade: Where Classic Meets Cool

-With a subtle (but sexy) pompadour above the forehead, this shadow fade is a true classic of the high fade.
+With a subtle (but sexy) pompadour above the forehead, this zero fade comb over cut is a true classic of the high fade haircut.
 Brush back the hair with a wide-toothed comb, incorporating a modest amount of holding gel or spray for extra hold.

 This high skin fade is the epitome of coolness, as the hair seems to move seamlessly from thick to thin with a line up perfecting the edges.
 Slick back your hair into a puffed-up pompadour with texturizing pomade and spritz with hairspray if your hair doesn’t hold a pouf well.